Vladimir-csp/uwsm/README.md

 Launching desktop entries via a
 [valid ID](https://specifications.freedesktop.org/desktop-entry-spec/latest/file-naming.html#desktop-file-id)
-is also supported, (optionally with an
+is also supported (optionally with an
 [action ID](https://specifications.freedesktop.org/desktop-entry-spec/latest/extra-actions.html)
 appended via `:`):

 `uwsm app [-s a|b|s|custom.slice] [-t scope|service] -- your_app.desktop[:action] [with args]`

-In this case args must be supported by the entry or its selected action according to
+In this case args must be supported by the entry or its selected action according to the
 [XDG Desktop Entry Specification](https://specifications.freedesktop.org/desktop-entry-spec/latest).

 Specifying paths to executables or desktop entry files is also supported.